chinchalinchin/being-and-death/01_death.md

 A final argument may be raised against the supposition that Death is unknowable, an argument resulting from the exhaustion of philosophers; when they find the foundation of their logic crumbling beneath them and all other options gone, they retreat to the warm embrace of their one true ally: solipsism, but in this case, a perverse, negative sort of solipsism.

-If by positive solipsism we take to mean the impossibility of knowing whether anything outside ourselves exists or not, then by negative solipsism we mean the impossiblity of knowing until we die that Death is unknowable.
+If by positive solipsism we take to mean the impossibility of knowing whether anything outside ourselves exists or not, then by negative solipsism we mean the impossiblity of knowing, until we die, that Death is unknowable.
 To phrase it another way to make the form of the argument more apparent: that Death is unknowable is unknowable until we die.
 This statement resembles a tautology, i.e. A = A, but upon further reflection, the relation contained in the statement is one of recursion: that in order to know that Death is unknowable, we must first die, but to die we must first relinquish the ability to know in the first place, leaving us at the exact point where we started.
 The statement refers to its own form.
 We chase ourselves in circles, each point in our path eventually leading back to itself, never making any forward progress.

 To this argument we must finally concede victory.
 Despite the great efforts of history's philsophers and scientists, there is no way to ground the objectification of Being without assuming a subject exists to observe it, and there is no basis for the assumption of a subject.
 Thus does the contingency of Being evaporate into Nothing.

 This has led many astray into the realm of divine explanation, that something other than what is must provide the basis for what is, because clearly it is the case that things are.
 If their contingency cannot ultimately be found in ourselves, then it must be found _somewhere_ we reason.
-In this same way, **Schopenhauer** ultimately violated his own `principle of sufficient reason` by positing something beyond what is, i.e. the Will, to explain what he himself said could only be explained via sufficiency and necessity.
+In this way, **Schopenhauer** ultimately violated his own `principle of sufficient reason` by positing something beyond what is, i.e. the Will, to explain what he himself said could only be explained via sufficiency and necessity.

+It is here we find the one support upon which logic may extend into Death: that of our own uncertainty.
+It appears as though our Being ends when we die, for all signs point to that conclusion.
+Our bodies age and decay, we experience pain and sickness, the ones around us die and pass from this world, the natural world itself rots and returns to dust.
+It is only natural to assumption that our `Being-in-the-world` will likewise cease, but then if we turn inward to examine that proposition, we are forced to admit it is only likely, not definite.
+There are no assurances we die, any more than that we exist.
+We have therefore entered into the realm of `why-not`, `as-if`, `as-possibility`.

+It has oft been remarked the only true philosophical proposition is that of our own uncertainty, which as a proposition negates itself.
+Thus ends the problem of philosophy, an ouroboros destined to eat itself.
+The problems of philosophy, that of existence and Being, occur within this loop, and will therefore never be solvable.

 ## Existence by Contradiction